 Termination of employment or cessation of service as a Director or Consultant of a Grantee for any of the reasons enumerated in this Article X shall, for purposes of the Plan, be deemed to have occurred as of the date which is recorded in the ordinary course in the Company's or a Subsidiary's books and records in accordance with the then-prevailing procedures and practices of the Company or the Subsidiary.
 Unless provided otherwise in an Award Agreement, the employment or cessation of service as a Director or Consultant of a Grantee shall not be deemed to have terminated for purposes of the Plan due to the Grantee's transfer to the Company from a Subsidiary, to a Subsidiary from the Company or from one Subsidiary to another in any capacity of Employee, Director or Consultant or due to changes in status as long as the individual remains in the service of the Company or a Subsidiary in any capacity of Employee, Director or Consultant.
-The employment or cessation of service as a Director or Consultant of a Grantee shall be deemed to have terminated for all purposes of the Plan if such Grantee is employed by or provides services to an entity that ceases to be a Subsidiary of the Company, unless the Committee determines otherwise.
+The employment or cessation of service as a Director or Consultant of a Grantee is employed by or provides services to an entity that ceases to be a Subsidiary of the Company, unless the Committee determines otherwise.
 With respect to Awards that are "deferred compensation" under Section 409A of the Code, to the extent necessary to avoid incurring adverse tax consequences under Section 409A of the Code, termination of employment or cessation of service as a Director or Consultant of a Grantee shall, for purposes of the Plan, be deemed to have occurred when a Grantee has a "separation from service" as defined in the regulations promulgated under Section 409A of the Code.